EPFL-LCSB/open/README.rst

 =======
 All results can be reproduced according to the codes provided in the `projects <https://github.com/EPFL-LCSB/open/tree/master/projects>`_ subfolder.
-All figures can be reproduces using the generated `data <https://github.com/EPFL-LCSB/open/tree/master/data>`_ and the scripts in the `figures <https://github.com/EPFL-LCSB/open/tree/master/figures>`_ subfolder.
+All figures can be reproduced using the generated `data <https://github.com/EPFL-LCSB/open/tree/master/data>`_ and the scripts in the `figures <https://github.com/EPFL-LCSB/open/tree/master/figures>`_ subfolder.

 License